eunicecheryl/porfolio.elleazar/README.md

 I am a Software QA engineer for 4 years with a strong background in software testing, quality assurance, and process improvement.
 Passionate about ensuring that products are of the highest quality and meet the needs of the end-users.

-I am attentive to detail and strives for excellence in my work.
-I have a keen eye for spotting errors or inconsistencies and committed to ensuring that my work is accurate and precise.
+I am attentive to detail and strive for excellence in my work.
+I have a keen eye for spotting errors or inconsistencies and am committed to ensuring that my work is accurate and precise.

-Always committed to delivering results and providing exceptional customer service, and take great pride in the ability to contribute to the success of software development projects.
-On the other hand, because of my personality I effectively collaborate and work with others towards a common goal.
+Always committed to delivering results and providing exceptional customer service, and take great pride in my ability to contribute to the success of software development projects.
+On the other hand, because of my personality, I effectively collaborate and work with others toward a common goal.

 Now that you have an idea about me.
 Here's the truth: Your products will only be delivered with high quality if you have a GREAT Software QA.